GZCL: VDIP Workout Program

 Now, let's talk about exercises.
 Exercises in GZCL programs are split into 3 tiers:

 • T2: These are secondary compound exercises (e.g., Front Squat, Romanian Deadlift, Incline Bench Press, etc).
 These exercises have lower intensity (lower weights), but higher volume (more reps and sets).
 You should pick exercises that will assist with your T1 exercises.
-For example, if you want to improve your Squat, you could do Front Squats as a T2 exercise.
 These exercises are performed with 65-85% of your 2-3 rep max, usually within 5-8 reps per set.

-• T3: These are isolation exercises (e.g., Leg Press, Leg Curl, Triceps Extension, Lateral Raise).
+• T3: These are isolation exercises (e.g., Leg Press, Seated Leg Curl, Triceps Extension, Lateral Raise).
 These exercises have the lowest intensity (lightest weights), but highest volume (most reps and sets).
-The goal is to choose exercises that will assist with your T1 and T2 exercises.
 These are performed with less than 65% of your 2-3 rep max, usually with 8 or more reps per set.

 A useful rule of thumb is the 1:2:3 rule - for every rep you perform in T1, do 2 reps in T2, and 3 in T3.